 The areas that an Accounting professional should ensure are outlined on their CV are their key skills, competencies and achievements.
 Specific and relevant experience to the role in question is essential with a clear outline of tasks or responsibilities.
-Similarly, any areas in which you have a particular strength or focus within accounting should also be highlighted.
+Similarly, any areas in which you have a particular strength or focus within Accounting should also be highlighted.
 Outlining your technical accounting skills, accounting systems/technology skills and qualifications is important also.
-There are good CV/Resume examples available online that are relevant to the New Zealand market and your consultant can provide you with feedback too.

 If a candidate’s application is successful, the first step will usually be a behavioural interview.
 If that goes well, they will be invited for further interviews, which may include psychometric testing or a prepared presentation.
-Two verbal referees from previous Managers will also be requested.
+Two verbal referees from previous managers will also be requested.
 Some organisations may also require you to complete technical accounting tests to assess your knowledge.
-Your consultant will guide and coach you through behavioural interview questions if you are not familiar with these.